One of the most realistic and harrowing war films to have been made in France,

 horror of trench warfare, whilst the gruesome spectacle of wounded soldiers lying abandoned in the mud,

-calling out for help that will never come, cuts into the spectator's heart like a serrated knife.
+calling out for help that will never come, cuts into your heart like a knife.

 is not an easy film to sit through, so vividly, so relentlessly does it evoke